cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/change_python_add_class.md

 ---
-name: Task - Add Python class
+name: Change - Add Python class
 about: Add a new class to the Python implementation
 title: 'Introduce new Python class: [...]'
 labels: task